TheRebelOfBabylon/golearnbtc/blog.md

 ```
 Finally, we will encode our completed transaction
 ```
     tx_bytes := tx.TxEncode(-1)
 	fmt.Printf("%s\n", hex.EncodeToString(tx_bytes))
 	tx_id := sha256(sha256(tx_bytes))
 	reverse(tx_id)
 	fmt.Printf("tx_id: %s\n", hex.EncodeToString(tx_id))
 ```
 copy the output of `fmt.Printf("%s\n", hex.EncodeToString(tx_bytes))` and paste it [here](https://blockstream.info/testnet/tx/push).
-And voila, we have succesfully created and broadcasted a Bitcoin transaction from scratch ([Proof](https://blockstream.info/testnet/tx/d1f770cdfe980eca99c18c52598fad6a1f68b8a59444e539722198914694b73e)!!!
+And voila, we have succesfully created and broadcasted a Bitcoin transaction from scratch ([Proof](https://blockstream.info/testnet/tx/d1f770cdfe980eca99c18c52598fad6a1f68b8a59444e539722198914694b73e))!!!
 I was really happy when this finally worked.

 When I was encountering difficulties with the `sign()` function, I ran the equivalent Python code and broadcasted a couple of transactions using the hex encoded output in the Python implementation.
 Third times the charm they say.
 Since I had three 50 000 satoshi UTXOs in the second address I created, I figured it would be interesting to try and craft a consolidation transaction.
 Just kidding, I did this accidentally when trying to send all the tBTC from both addresses back to the faucet.
 I will show you this happy little accident in the next part.

 ## Part 3: Consolidation Transaction

-With 3 50 000 Satoshi UTXOs in the second wallet and the remainder in the first, my intention was to create a transaction using all UTXOs and sending it to a tBTC faucet.
+With three 50 000 Satoshi UTXOs in the second wallet and the remainder in the first, my intention was to create a transaction using all UTXOs and sending it to a tBTC faucet.
 So to accomplish this, I created four `TxIn` and one `TxOut`.
 ```
     prev_tx, _ = hex.DecodeString("d1f770cdfe980eca99c18c52598fad6a1f68b8a59444e539722198914694b73e")
 	tx_in1 := NewTxIn(prev_tx, 1) // first wallet